 Deducting Student-Loan Interest in header of articles

-Deducting Student-Loan Interest in content page of articles
+Deducting Student-Loan Interest

 You might be paying back loans you took to finance higher education.
 If so, you might qualify to deduct up to $2,500 of interest per return per year.
 You can claim the student-loan interest deduction as an adjustment to income.
 You don't need to itemize deductions to claim it.